KevinDHofer/CPS1000/README.md

 *Installation guide*

-To run the entire analysis, clone the repository and run the script CPS1000_analysis.Rmd and EMBL2016_validation.Rmd.
+To run the entire analysis, clone the repository and run the script CPS1000_analysis.Rmd and Validation.Rmd.

-*System requirements*

-To run the analysis, R (at least version 4.1.0) and all dependency libraries are required.

-*Output*

-The CPS1000 analysis script takes roughly ... minutes to run.
-The expected output is shown in /figures and /tables.